How do I get an L&Q home?

 Is L&Q the same as the council?

 No we are an independent organisation, but we do work closely with councils to help house those who need an affordable home.
 L&Q, like other housing associations, has to obey government rules on housing.
-These are set by the Homes and Communities Agency.
+These are set by the Regulator of Social Housing.

 Is L&Q a private company?